ENVIRONMENTAL RESTORATION VISION

 Over time, public agencies like the Metropolitan Water Reclamation District, Village of Lemont, and Lemont Township, as well as individuals and private companies like The Forge, acquired neighboring parcels of the land in what is now known as the Heritage Quarries Recreation Area (HQRA).

 Thanks to the foresight of public and private leaders over the last 100 years, the public has free access to recreational opportunities in the quarries.
-Residents and visitors canoe and fish in the lakes and canals, bike, walk, and run along the trails, picnic with family and friends, and enjoy the relief the woods, wetlands, and small prairies give us from the noise of our daily lives.
+Residents and visitors canoe and fish in the lakes and canals, bike, walk, and run along the trails, picnic with family and friends, and enjoy the relief the outdoors provides us from the noise of our daily lives.

 But we need to do more to care for this treasure.
-After mining in the nineteenth century degraded the natural landscape, almost no effort went into restoring it.
+After mining in the nineteenth century degraded the natural landscape, too little effort has gone into restoring it.
 For many people, the quarries became a place for recreation and reflection.
 Sadly, others used them as a private dumping ground.